 - Proposed Structure: Type of agreement (e.g., long-term lease, conveyance).

-- Facility Assessments: Benchmark development for infrastructure.
+- Facility Assessments: Benchmarks for infrastructure assessment.

 Additional Notes